espcarlo27-byte/jce-cyber-lab/architecture/network-log-flow.md

 The architecture intentionally supports **degraded visibility scenarios**:

-- Packet capture can validate activity even if SIEM parsing fails
+- Network telemetry exists without PCAP
-- Network telemetry exists independently of endpoint logging
+- Endpoint detections function independently of IDS alerts
-- Endpoint detections remain valid without IDS alerts
+- Identity detections persist even if network data is delayed

 This mirrors real SOC operations, where:

-> Analysts must adapt to incomplete or delayed data pipelines.
+> Analysts must investigate and respond with incomplete or imperfect telemetry.

 ---